What You Need to Know About Aerospace Engineer

 Becoming an Aerospace Engineer

-What work experience do I need to become an Aerospace Engineer?
+What education or degrees do I need to become an Aerospace Engineer?